 Spirits

-Liquor like whiskey, rum, gin, vodka, and tequila is usually 40% alcohol or 80 proof.
+Liquor like whiskey, rum, gin, vodka, or tequila will usually be 40% alcohol or 80 proof in strength.
 One standard drink is 1.5 ounces of liquor—a single shot.

 Binge drinking for men is taking five or more shots of liquor in two hours.
 For women, it’s four or more shots.

 Caution must be taken with mixed drinks and cocktails: the ingredients may add up to more than one standard drink.
-For instance, gin and tonics usually have 2 ounces of gin, and Long Island iced teas have a total of 2.5 ounces of several types of liquor.
+For instance, gin and tonics usually have 2 ounces of gin, and Long Island iced teas contain as much as 2.5 ounces of several types of liquor.

 Liquors like grain alcohol, 151 proof rum, or Everclear have much higher concentrations of alcohol and one standard drink of them may be less than a shot.
 [5]